Manhattan Beach Pier at sunset over the Pacific

 Manhattan Beach

 Downtown Manhattan Beach is walkable, refined, and built around the pier — a tight grid of independent restaurants, boutiques, and storefronts a few blocks from the sand.
+The pass is for the people who already love it.

 Dining & Drinks